ifranda/VaporDocumentationWebsite/docs/pythonAPIReference/wslInstructions.rst

 --------------------

-To run Vapor-python on Windows distributions, we recommend installing the Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_).
+To run VAPOR Python on Windows distributions, we recommend installing the Windows Subsystem for Linux (`WSL <https://docs.microsoft.com/en-us/windows/wsl/install>`_).
 This will allow you to run your workflows in a Linux-based environment on your Windows machine.
-To get started, follow these steps.
+To get started, follow these steps:

-1. Open PowerShell or Windows Command Prompt in administrator mode.
+1. Open PowerShell or Windows Command Prompt in administrator mode by right-clicking and selecting "Run as administrator".
 2. Enter the following command to install WSL:

    .. code-block:: console